vanGoghhh/tp/docs/DeveloperGuide.md

 ![Structure of the Model Component](images/ModelClassDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The Model class diagram shown above omits certain details due to space constraints, namely the classes in the Information Package that Person and Job hold reference to.
-These details have been extracted and shown on the next diagram instead. <br>
+These omitted details have been extracted and are shown here: <br>
 </div>

 ![InformationClassDiagram](images/InformationClassDiagram.png)